Error Bounds for Physics-Informed Neural Networks in Fokker-Planck PDEs: PDF Approximation and Error Characterization via PINNs

 Note that FP-PDE operator $\mathcal{D}$ is a linear operator; hence, by applying it to $e_1$, we obtain:

 As $\mathcal{D}[{p}]=0$, we can see that the error is essentially related to the residue of $\mathcal{D}[\hat{p}]$.
 Then, we can define the governing PDE of $e_1(x,t)$ as

-Hence, using a similar approach as in Section~\ref{sec:learn_pdf}, a PINN can be trained to approximate $e_1(x,t)$ using its governing physics in Eq.~\eqref{eq:error_1_e1_func_pde}.
-Based on this, we can define the $i$-th error and its associated approximation in a recursive manner.

-\begin{definition}[$i$-th error and approximation] Let $e_0 := p$ and $\hat{e}_0 := \hat{p}$.
+Hence, using a similar approach as in Eqs.~\eqref{eq:pinn_loss} and ~\eqref{eq:pinn_sub_loss}, a PINN can be trained to approximate $e_1(x,t)$ using its governing physics in Eq.~\eqref{eq:error_1_e1_func_pde}.
+Based on this, we can define the $i$-th error and its associated approximation in a recursive manner. \begin{definition}[$i$-th error and approximation] Let $e_0 := p$ and $\hat{e}_0 := \hat{p}$.
 For $i \geq 1$, we define the $i$-th error where each $\hat{e}_i$ is a smooth and bounded function constructed by PINN to approximate $e_i$.
 Each $e_i$ is the solution to the recursive PDE